rogue-119/4883-SoftwareTools-Chirumamilla/Assignments/A05/README.md

 ### Instructions

--Install graphviz extensions to run python code
+- Install graphviz extensions to run python code
--Place dot files in graphviz online dot editor to see the image which is in family_tree.svg
+- Place dot files in graphviz online dot editor to see the image which is in family_tree.svg

 ### Example Command: